kral2/terraform-hcp-hvn/README.md

 }
 ```

-Note: This module uses the HCP Terraform provider, so you will need to refer to it in your Terraform configuration.
-See below.
+Note: This module uses the HCP Terraform provider, which requires to be authenticated before you can use it.
+See below on how to declare it in your Terraform configuration.

 ### Declaring the HCP Terraform provider in your configuration